-Marriage and the Foundation Factor: Guarding Against Fissures
+Marriage Foundation Part 3: Guarding Against Fissures

 We wouldn’t knowingly build our home on a faulty foundation, so we should pay close attention to our marriage foundation as well.